 Their Addiction ~My Journey: I Love You, No Matter What!

 Addiction doesn’t change a parent’s love- it eventually instigates the need to form livable boundaries.
-Not against the person fighting, but for the person who can’t do a thing to help them!
+Not against the person fighting their strongholds, but for you, the person who can’t control how people lost in addiction choose to live or recover.

-Parents want to fix a child lost in addiction- they want to save them from their mistakes because, usually, those consequences are LIFE-CHANGING!
+Parents want to fix their child’s missteps- they want to save them from their mistakes because, usually, those consequences involving substance use are LIFE-CHANGING or ENDING.

 It takes a long time for parents to realize there’s no control and they’re not a savior.
 It may take years for them to stop enabling addiction behaviors with their hope of helping and thinking they show their love by stepping into spaces they never should be in.

-Often today- parents are told connection is the best way.
-But don’t be ashamed when that connection is minimal.
-My connection dwindled to texts, then infrequent texts.
-Now, with no phone at the other end, I can’t even do that.
+Today, we hear that connection is the best way.
+But don’t be ashamed or feel guilty when that connection is minimal.
+My communication dwindled to texts, then infrequent texts.
+Now, there’s silence.

-I suppose your heart is a bit hardened to the possibilities as you accept their choices and the outcomes of chronic substance use- jail, treatment, or death.
+I suppose they can suggest your heart gets a bit hardened to the possibilities as you accept their choices and the outcomes of chronic substance use, which are jail, treatment, or death.

 No matter what.